arjun007ss/Data-Analysis-1/README.md

 # Data-Analysis-1
-Here i have done the Data Anlaysis through Jupyter Notebook.
+Here i have done the Data Analysis through Jupyter Notebook.
 Libraries that i have used in this project are:- Pandas, Numpy, Matplotlib Pre-requiste:-
 Jupyter Notebook